-Shakshuka, aka Shakshouka, is traditionally a North African dish of eggs poached in a delicious sauce that combines tomatoes with onions, garlic, chili peppers and spices like cumin, paprika, cayenne pepper and nutmeg.
+Shakshouka, aka Shakshuka is traditionally a Middle Eastern dish of eggs poached in a delicious sauce that combines tomatoes with onions, garlic, chili peppers and spices like cumin, paprika, cayenne pepper and nutmeg.
 My spin will combine some of those spices and I’ll also plan to add sumac, which is a tangy Middle Eastern spice; and I’ll finish the eggs with feta and parsley.

 What I like about this dish is that it can be made for breakfast, dinner, or anytime in between because of it’s savoriness.
-I’m preparing this for brunch and lucky for me I have fresh eggs from my sister-in-law and some crispy bread to dip in the yolk 🍳 and scooped up that tomato sauce 🍅
+I’m preparing this for brunch and lucky for me I have fresh eggs from my sister-in-law and some crispy bread to dip in the yolk 🍳 to scoop up that tomato sauce 🍅

 This makes for a good midweek meal because it can be made rather quickly and it is packed with flavor.